Dogs and cats can suffer from either acute or chronic renal failure caused by many different types of illnesses.

 As with most diseases, early detection and treatment is much more preferable especially for a vitally important organ like the kidneys.

 We would rather diagnose kideny failure before clinical signs or standard blood tests indicate its presence.
 In other words, before the pet is down to its last 1/4 of healthy kidney tissue.That's where the new SDMA blood test has been so good.

 This is a new blood test that detects kidney failure when only 25-30% of function is lost.
 It is helping us to detect kidney failure much earlier and is also a great way to monitor repsonse to therapy.

 For all our renal failure cases, we use a Doppler machine to record elevations in blood pressure and measure response to blood pressure lowering medications.

 What treatments are available?

-Other standard treatment for renal failure cases include:
+Other standard treatment for acute renal failure cases include:

 - Appetite stimulants for cats who are picky eaters e.g. Pericatin (an anti-histamine)

 - Force feeding using a stomach tube through which fluids and liquidised renal support diets can be administered